-Under the interest rate swaps, we receive LIBOR-based variable interest rate payments and make fixed interest rate payments, thereby fixing the interest rate on \$95.0 million of variable-rate debt exposure.
-Payments on the interest rate swaps with notional principal amounts of \$50.0 million and \$45.0 million are due on a monthly basis at an annual fixed rate of 1.007% and 1.256%, respectively, and expire in February 2022 and March 2022, respectively.
-The interest rate swap agreements were not designated as cash flow hedges, and as a result, all changes in the fair value are recognized in "Change in fair value of interest rate swaps" in the Consolidated Statements of Operations rather than through other comprehensive income.
-At December 31, 2019 and 2018, we recorded a long-term asset of \$0.8 million and \$3.8 million, respectively, in "Other assets" on our Consolidated Balance Sheets, representing the fair value of the interest rate swap agreements.
+At December 31, 2020, we had two interest rate swap agreements.
+Under the interest rate swaps, we receive one-month LIBOR-based variable interest rate payments and make fixed interest rate payments, thereby fixing the interest rate on \$50.0 million of variable rate debt exposure.
+Payments on one interest rate swap, entered into in 2016, with a notional principal amount of \$50.0 million is due on a monthly basis at an annual fixed rate of 1.007% and expires in February 2022 (Initial Swap).
+During second quarter 2020, we entered into another forward interest rate swap agreement which commences on the expiration date of the Initial Swap.
+Payments on this interest rate swap with a notional principal amount of \$50.0 million will be due on a monthly basis at an annual fixed rate of 0.39% and expires in June 2025.

+The interest rate swap agreements were not designated as cash flow hedges, and as a result, all changes in the fair value are recognized in "Change in fair value of interest rate swaps" in our Consolidated Statements of Operations rather than through other comprehensive income.
+At December 31, 2020, we recorded a long-term liability of \$0.6 million in "Other long-term liabilities" on our Consolidated Balance Sheets, representing the fair value of the interest rate swap agreements.
+At December 31, 2019, we recorded a long-term asset of \$0.8 million in "Other assets" on our Consolidated Balance Sheets, representing the fair value of the interest rate swap agreements.
 The swaps were valued based on observable inputs for similar assets and liabilities and other observable inputs for interest rates and yield curves (Level 2 inputs).